alexmingoia/sticky/Readme.md

 Returns the cached value or null if it isn't found.
 Example:

-    var store = new StickyStore();

-    store.get('something');
+    store.get('something'); // Returns "bar" or false

+You can also specify a default value for failure:

+    store.get('something', 'not there'); // Returns "not there" instead of false

+And callbacks!

+    store.get('something', callback(val) {
+        console.log(val);
+    });

 ### Set

 Caches a value and returns the cached value or false on error.
 You can pass any type of value: String, array, object, and number.
 Objects and arrays will be stringified and prefixed with ```J::O``` for storage.

-    var store = new StickyStore();
+String values longer than 128 characters will not be persisted to cookies.

+You can set strings or numbers:

+    store.set('color', 'red');

+    store.set('version', 5);

+Or objects:

     store.set('car', {
         make: 'Volkswagen',